harmonylang/harmonylang.github.io/docs-src/textbook/values.md

 Associative operators ($+$, $*$, $|$, $\string&$, $\string^$, **and**,
 **or**) are interpreted as general $n$-ary operators, and you are allowed to write $a + b + c$.
-However, $a - b - c$ is illegal, as is any combination of operators with an arity larger than one, such as
+However, ambiguous expressions such as
-$a + b < c$.
+$a - b - c$ are illegal, as is any combination of operators with an arity larger than one, such as $a + b < c$.
 In such cases you have to add parentheses or brackets to indicate what the intended evaluation order is, such as $(a + b) < c$.

 In almost all expressions, subexpressions are evaluated left to right.
 So, *a*\[*b*\] + *c* first evaluates *a*, then *b* (and then applies *b*